Here in right field, it’s important you know.

 There is no place like a concession stand at a ballfield.
-It’s like a mini convenient store in the middle of West Texas.
-A buffet of Dubble Bubble, sour pickles and strawberry soda.
+It’s like a mini convenience store in the middle of West Texas.
+A buffet of Dubble Bubble, sour pickles, and strawberry soda.

 I love these old Coke menu sign boards with the movable letters.
 They are fast falling by the wayside.
 I’d love to have one of these in my kitchen along with a vintage drink machine.
 They both remind me of the old K-Mart delis where you could buy a submarine sandwich slathered with mustard and topped with finely shredded lettuce.
 They had one at the K-Mart in Bartlesville, Oklahoma as late as 1983.

 The best part about going to the baseball field is watching Sully play.
 He runs so fast!
 When he’s on base, he always sticks his hands in his pockets.

 Tonight, I had two different kids ask me why I take pictures.
 I told them because I like to, but the truth is, I think I’m afraid I’m going to miss something.
 Like, the next time I return to the baseball field, someone will have decided to start selling Buddy Fruits at the concession stand instead of popcorn.

 T-ball is so fun, but I’ve noticed that even at this age and skill level parents can be crazy-competitive.
 I’m just glad my child is healthy and able to play with no problem.
 We try not to talk about winning or losing, but did you have fun?